 Table 2.
 Potential agreements between ‘zodiac identifications’.

 The only general agreements on this pillar are the vulture as Sagittarius, scorpion as Scorpius, and the flamingo as part of Ophiuchus; but these asterisms are seen in different orientations and contexts, even reversed.
 Prof Vachagan Vahradyan of the Russian-Armenian or Slavonic University, and Juan Belmonte, also see the scorpion as Scorpius, but probably in the current Western configuration.
-These three flawed agreements, against about fourteen disagreements, raises suspicion of prejudice, and coincidence.
+These three flawed agreements, against about fourteen disagreements, raises suspicion of prejudice, and some coincidence.
 If there were a horse, would that be Sagittarius?
 Or Pegasus?
 Every bull is not Taurus, every fish is not Pisces, every twin is not Gemini.
 Correspondence ‘theory’ merely elaborates some common sense assumptions about culture.
-Could archaeo astronomy tell the difference between a myth cycle, a calendar, a zodiac, and a star map?
-And could it reveal the core content of culture, or explain perception?
+Could archaeo astronomy tell the difference between a myth cycle, a calendar, a zodiac, emblems, divination sets, and a star map?
+Could it reveal the core content of culture, or explain perception?
 Correspondences simply mix and match shapes and star lore.
-Archaeo astronomy needs better theories, and a more scientific paradigm, to rise above the level of parlour games.
-Even crafts such as astrology are way ahead of the science.
-And the human sciences do not even study crafts such as ritual, myth, emblems, astrology and divination, thus removing half of human behaviour from the humanities.
+Archaeo astronomy needs better theories, and a more scientific paradigm, to rise above the level of a parlour game.
+Even crafts such as astrology are way ahead of the trans-disciplinary science.
+And the human sciences do not even study crafts such as ritual, myth, emblems, astrology and divination, thus removing half of human behaviour from the scope of the humanities.

 There is a deeper common source of cultural meaning.
 There is “something more mysterious going on”, as Graham Hancock wrote in his warning against using Zecharia Sitchen’s science fiction or ‘space archaeology’ novels as ‘research data’.
 The entire conscious, fundamentalist, common sense paradigm of archaeo astronomy is wrong.
 The “mysterious” thing in the cultural record, is that we have a large universal repertoire of standard subconscious behaviour.
 That behaviour is imprinted all over the cultural record.
 But our conscious mind finds it hard to see what is hidden in plain sight.
 The consequences for our self-image are significant.
 We did not invent, develop, or change culture.
 Culture is part of the human package, at least since Gobekli at BC 8000, cave art about BC 20 000, Blombos shelter about BC 70 000, and perhaps even Border Cave about BC 100 000, with the usual ensemble of tools, clothing, cosmetics, and trade.
 Human behaviour is static, and thus predictable, down to the structure of artworks and building sites.